shalins/shalinshah.me/_posts/2012-10-14-set-up-your-amazon-ec2.md

 ## Step 1: Create an Account

 Obviously, you need to create your AWS account; you can sign up <a href="http://aws.amazon.com/ec2/" target="_blank">here</a>.
 You have to provide your credit card to register and you'll need a valid phone number because Amazon will call you as part of the process.
-Amazon offers a <strong>Free Usage Tier</strong>, which is great to explore the services and even host real apps without being charged.
+Amazon offers a **Free Usage Tier**, which is great to explore the services and even host real apps without being charged.
 You should look at the <a href="http://aws.amazon.com/free/" target="_blank">details</a>.

 ## Step 2: Create an Instance